More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 What is a Complex Number?

-A complex number is a number that can be expressed in the form a + bi, where a and b are real numbers, and i is the imaginary unit satisfying i² = -1.
-The real part is a, and the imaginary part is b.
+A complex number is a number of the form a + bi, where a and b are real numbers and i is the imaginary unit defined by i² = −1.
+The real part is a, the imaginary part is b.
+Despite the name 'imaginary', complex numbers are no more fictitious than negative numbers — they are the natural completion of arithmetic that lets every polynomial equation have a solution.

 Forms of Complex Numbers